Shimazu Toyohisa: Battle of Okitanawate

 Ryuzoji Takanobu, based in Hizen Province (currently Saga and Nagasaki prefectures), and Okita, commanded by Shimazu Iehisa, clashed with the Shimazu-Arima Allied Force in 1584 (Tensho 12).
 He took part in the Battle of Okitanawate and has a list of the enemy's commanders.
 Shimazu Iehisa defeated more than 25,000 Ryuzoji troops in the fight for dominance in Kyushu with just around 6,000 troops.
 Ryuzoji Takanobu, the enemy general, was also killed, and his heroism was celebrated in Kyushu.
 A story from the battle of Okitanawate illustrates the relationship between Shimazu Iehisa and Shimazu Toyohisa.
 Iehisa grew concerned about his son Toyohisa on the eve of the war and encouraged him to come home.
 Toyohisa Shimazu, on the other hand, flatly denied, saying, "Even if you are in your homeland, if you know your father's problems, you will come to see him, but if you leave on the eve of the war, even if you are young, it will be a shame until the last generation."
 Shimazu Iehisa saw his son's armor on the day of the final battle and said, "It's been a wonderful warrior."

-He re-tied the sash after thanking him and promising Toyohisa, "If I can succeed today and live, my father can untie this upper belt."
+He retied the sash after thanking him and promising Toyohisa, "If I can succeed today and live, my father can untie this upper belt."
 He dispatched him to the fight.
 Iehisa and Toyohisa are said to have fought fiercely in Okitanawate, and Iehisa is said to have untied Toyohisa's obi.

 He celebrated his coming-of-age ceremony in Higo Province on May 23, 1584.
 In February 1586, Uwai Satokane told his father, Iehisa, that he needed a medicine called 'Sokoen' to cure the smallpox of Toyohisa's three brothers.